curateteaching/digitalpedagogy/keywords/online.md

 * Artifact permissions: [LINK]
 * Creator and Affiliation: Michelle Pacansky-Brock, California State University Channel Islands

-In her excellent paper on embodiment in online learning, Sîan Bayne notes, “in cyberspace and elsewhere, mind and body are indivisible entities is not to prevent us from looking to new technological environments as spaces where the conventional constraints and significations of embodiment can be challenged and shifted.
+In her excellent paper on embodiment in online learning, Sîan Bayne notes, “that, in cyberspace and elsewhere, mind and body are indivisible entities is not to prevent us from looking to new technological environments as spaces where the conventional constraints and significations of embodiment can be challenged and shifted.
 The challenge to learners and teachers in cyberspace is in devising creative pedagogical approaches which work with these new articulations.”
 The use of voice sharing technologies may help to combat the disengagement felt in disembodied online courses.
 Voice can provide a sense of embodiment in online courses, where embodied interactions may be limited to audio and video streams.
 Michelle Pacansky-Brock voice annotates her syllabus and assignments, and she provides feedback to students using voice.
 These annotated syllabus, assignments, and feedback she uses become a model for students on how to share their vocal presence with others in the course.
 Pacansky-Brock invites students to annotate course resources and assignments together, using VoiceThread, giving students a chance to embody their work with their voices.
 Pacansky-Brock also wrote a free ebook called [How to Humanize Your Online Class with VoiceThread](http://page.teachingwithoutwalls.com/ebook).

 ### The Daily Create
 ![screenshot](images/Online_ds106_dailycreate.png)